Removal

 Examination

 3. Check the condition of the vacuum hose and valve.
-If damage is found, replace.
+If damaged, replace.

-4. The valve can be tested by blowing in both directions.
-Air should flow in only one direction - away from the amplifier.
-If the valve is defective, replace it along with the hose.
+4. The valve can be checked by blowing in both directions.
+Air should only flow in one direction - from the booster.
+If the valve is faulty, replace it along with the hose.

 Installation

-5. After making sure the hose is routed correctly, connect it securely to the manifold/pump (depends on the model).
-Connect the hose to the vacuum booster and tighten the union nut to the required torque.
+5. Once you have ensured that the hose is routed correctly, securely connect it to the manifold/pump (depends on the model).
+Connect the hose to the vacuum booster and tighten the nipple nut to the required torque.

-6. Upon completion, start the engine and eliminate air leaks in the connection of the vacuum valve to the amplifier; thoroughly check the operation of the brake system before driving on the road.
+6. When finished, start the engine and eliminate air leaks in the vacuum valve connection to the booster; check the operation of the braking system thoroughly before driving on the road.